Pokémon Legends: Z-A

-(/ˌziː 'eɪ/) is a 2025 action role-playing game developed by Game Freak and published by Nintendo and The Pokémon Company for the Nintendo Switch and Nintendo Switch 2.
+is a 2025 action role-playing game developed by Game Freak and published by Nintendo and The Pokémon Company for the Nintendo Switch and Nintendo Switch 2.
 Part of the ninth generation of Pokémon video games, it is a sequel to the sixth-generation titles Pokémon X and Y (2013) and the second entry in the Pokémon Legends sub-series, following Pokémon Legends: Arceus (2022).
-It takes place entirely in the Kalos region's Lumiose City.
+The game takes place entirely in the Kalos region's Lumiose City, five years after the events of X and Y.

 Pokémon Legends: Z-A was announced in February 2024 as an exclusive to the original Switch console, before it was later announced that it would also receive an enhanced port for the Switch 2.
 It was released on 16 October 2025, to generally positive reviews.
 Critics praised the battle system, but found the city setting to be visually restricting.
-Paid downloadable content, Pokémon Legends: Z-A – Mega Dimension, was announced on 12 September 2025, before the release of Pokémon Legends: Z-A, and will be released on 10 December 2025.
+Paid downloadable content, Pokémon Legends: Z-A – Mega Dimension, was announced on 12 September 2025, and was released on 10 December 2025.

 Gameplay

-At the start of the game, three starter Pokémon are available: Chikorita and Totodile (from Gold and Silver), and Tepig (from Black and White).
 As opposed to previous Pokémon games which featured turn-based combat, Legends: Z-A uses a real-time combat system that takes into account the positioning of the player character, their Pokémon, and the timing of used moves, and allows Pokémon to move around and dodge attacks while in a battle.
-During Pokémon Battles, the player can fill a gauge by collecting Mega Energy (obtained via dealing damage to opposing Pokémon) in order to temporarily Mega Evolve their current Pokémon, although the length of time their Pokémon remains Mega Evolved can also be increased by continuing to damage the opponent or opponents.
-New to the title is the ability to launch pre-emptive strikes on opposing trainers that wander a specific place in Lumiose City called a Battle Zone during nighttime hours, in a nightly competition called the Z-A Royale, while opposing trainers are capable of the same technique and can stun your Pokémon for a few seconds.
-There are also side quests in the form of bonus cards that the player can find and fulfill the objectives of to achieve points for accessing rank promotion battles (which are also rewarded when beating enemy trainers).
+During Pokémon battles, the player can collect Mega Energy in order to temporarily Mega Evolve their current Pokémon.
+At night, the player can compete in a competition called the Z-A Royale by entering a Battle Zone.
+In Battle Zones, the player can launch pre-emptive strikes on opposing trainers that wander around, while opposing trainers are capable of the same technique and can stun the player's Pokémon for a few seconds.

+Connectivity

-The game also has a multiplayer mode called the Battle Club, where up to 4 players can participate in Link Battles to defeat the most Pokémon in a given time period, or Ranked Battles, where players battle each other directly for rank points.
+The game also has a multiplayer mode called the Battle Club, where up to 4 players can participate in Link Battles to defeat the most Pokémon in a given time period, or Ranked Battles, where players battle each other directly for rank points and earn exclusive Mega Stones upon reaching certain ranks.
 Character customization also returns with improved options.

+The game also supports the Pokémon Home online cloud storage app, allowing transfers of supported Pokémon from the Nintendo 3DS app Pokémon Bank, as well as the games Pokémon Go, Pokémon: Let's Go, Pikachu! and Let's Go, Eevee!, Pokémon Sword and Shield, Pokémon Brilliant Diamond and Shining Pearl, Pokémon Legends: Arceus, and Pokémon Scarlet and Violet.
+Unlike the latter four games that support two-way transferring with each other, all supported Pokémon transferred to Legends: Z-A cannot be returned to those games; likewise, all Pokémon obtained in Legends: Z-A cannot be transferred to older titles, allowing only usage in Pokémon Champions in addition to Legends: Z-A and transferring to future games in the series.